10 Signs You’re Experiencing Post Traumatic Growth

 You don't have to find growth to be “healed” or “successful.”
 And growth doesn't mean you'll never struggle again.
 It simply reflects the ways trauma may sometimes reshape us in surprising, even beautiful ways.

-Here are 10 examples of post traumatic growth- while holding the nuance that your journey is yours, and there’s no right way to heal.
+Below are 10 examples of post traumatic growth—shared with the understanding that healing is never linear, and there’s no one “right” way to recover.

 1. You're Starting to Notice an Inner Strength